 A look around the library

 Margaret first took Auto to the library kitchen.
 It was a popular place.
-Dogs gathered there to get snacks and gossip with other dogs.
+Dogs gathered there to get treats and gossip with the other dogs.

-Arthur, who delivered books to the library, was in charge of the kitchen.
+Arthur, who delivered books to the library, was also in charge of the kitchen.
 He made sure to put enough water in the water bowls and enough biscuits in the biscuit vending machine.
-There were other kinds of treats in there too, but biscuits were everybody’s favorite.
+There were other kinds of treats in the kitchen, but biscuits were everybody’s favorite.
 Another favorite were the dried meatballs.
 Least favorite were the fish sticks.
 Margaret didn’t know who put them in there.
 It was probably Stanley the Mischief Dog.
 He liked to play tricks.

 Next, Margaret showed Auto the library yard.
-It was another popular place.
-The dogs buried books there, chewed on little tree branches, and peed wherever they wanted.
+The dogs went out there to run around, dig holes, and bury books.
+They chewed on small tree branches and peed wherever they wanted.

 Auto dashed toward the mud pit.
 That’s what Margaret called it.
-It had a lot of buried bones.
+It had a lot of buried books.
 Some dog collars too.

-After a while Margaret went back inside.
+After awhile Margaret went back inside.
 Auto was fine on his own.
-She had tags she wanted to give to any other new dogs, especially if they looked lost.
+She had tags she gave to any new dogs, especially if they looked lost.
 Auto already had his.
 The tags said, ‘If lost take me back to the Dog Library’.
 After all, it was a library just for dogs.
 And new dogs were always welcome.